 Why this won’t come as a shock, I bet

-strong passwords are longer and her eight characters — easy for you, hard for them—that is most of time.
-Using a password manager help you remember your long 8 character special password with a single click.
+stronger passwords are longer and her 8 characters — easy for you, hard for them.
+Using a password manager helps you remember your long 8 characters’ special password, and it help you create a strong password.

-Password manager such as keeper, LastPass or 1Password are powerful password manager that helps you store long form 8 character special password.

-Password manager can also generate good and very strong password.
+A password manager such as keeper, LastPass, or 1Password helps you store long-form 8 character passwords.
+And it also generates good and very strong passwords.

-Password manager has a master password that gives access to all your password, so you must use a stronger password that only you can easily remember.
+The manager has a master password that gives access to all your passwords, so you must use a stronger password that only you can easily remember.

-Stay alert to protect your account.
-Quick intervention also saves account, and once you notice any things unusual—do make sure to double the security and use a 2-Factor Authentication.
+Stay alert to protect your account, and quick intervention also saves your account.
+Once you notice any things unusual, make sure to double the security, and use two-factor authentication.